RBMK: Primary coolant circuit

-ECCS
+Emergency reactor cooling system

 The reactor is equipped with an emergency core cooling system (ECCS), consisting of dedicated water reserve tank, hydraulic accumulators, and pumps.
 ECCS piping is integrated with the normal reactor cooling system.
 The ECCS has three systems, connected to the coolant system headers.
 In case of damage, the first ECCS subsystem provides cooling for up to 100 seconds to the damaged half of the coolant circuit (the other half is cooled by the main circulation pumps), and the other two subsystems then handle long-term cooling of the reactor.

 The short-term ECCS subsystem consists of two groups of six accumulator tanks, containing water blanketed with nitrogen under pressure of 10 MPa, connected by fast-acting valves to the reactor.
 Each group can supply 50% of the maximum coolant flow to the damaged half of the reactor.
 The third group is a set of electrical pumps drawing water from the deaerators.
 The short-term pumps can be powered by the spindown of the main turbogenerators.

 ECCS for long-term cooling of the damaged circuit consists of three pairs of electrical pumps, drawing water from the pressure suppression pools; the water is cooled by the plant service water by means of heat exchangers in the suction lines.
 Each pair is able to supply half of the maximum coolant flow.
 ECCS for long-term cooling of the intact circuit consists of three separate pumps drawing water from the condensate storage tanks, each able to supply half of the maximum flow.
 The ECCS pumps are powered from the essential internal 6 kV lines, backed up by diesel generators.
 Some valves that require uninterrupted power are also backed up by batteries.